 Also at The Joule is TenOverSix, a curated collection of goodies that's showcased with the same care as though they were displayed in a gallery.
 White walls allow the colorful clothing and gifts to pop, with the funky accessories showing especially well.
 Its sister store TenOverSix Presents has a more unisex focus, and has become the go-to gift shop for many Dallasites who stockpile the cool greeting cards and fun decor.

-Right across the street from The Joule is the new Forty Five Ten flagship, set to open in November 2016.
-It will be 37,000 square feet of fabulous, showcasing men's and women's clothing, accessories, jewelry, apothecary, and home decor over multiple floors, all under the watchful eye of co-founder and Dallas trendsetter Brian Bolke.
+Right across the street from The Joule is the new Forty Five Ten flagship.
+It's 37,000 square feet of fabulous, showcasing men's and women's clothing, accessories, jewelry, apothecary, and home decor over multiple floors, all under the watchful eye of co-founder and Dallas trendsetter Brian Bolke.

 You can also show your Dallas pride through furniture from Urban Rustic Design Company.
-Owned by a downtown resident, the store brings back authentic craftsmanship by making much of its pieces in-house.
+Owned by a downtown resident, the store brings back authentic craftsmanship by making many of its pieces in-house.

 Topping that new coffee table should be a couple of tomes from the Taschen Library, the art book store inside The Joule.
 From living in Bali to the complete works of Hieronymus Bosch, it's easy to get lost in the pages of these gorgeous books.